ARM Microprocessor inside

 Prof. Ozgur Sinanoglu, Director

-The director of the DfX Lab is Prof. Ozgur Sinanoglu, who is an Associate Prof of ECE at New York University in Abu Dhabi.
+The director of the DfX Lab is Prof. Ozgur Sinanoglu, who is a Professor of ECE at New York University in Abu Dhabi.
 Prof. Ozgur Sinanoglu obtained his Ph.D. in Computer Science and Engineering from University of California, San Diego, in 2004.
 During his PhD, he was given the IBM PhD Fellowship Award in two consecutive years in 2001 and 2002, and his PhD thesis won the CSE PhD Dissertation Award in UCSD in 2005.
 Subsequently, he worked for Qualcomm in San Diego as a senior Design-for-Testability engineer, primarily responsible for developing cost-effective test solutions for low-power SOCs.
 He then joined New York University in Abu Dhabi in 2010.
 Upon spending his integration year as a visiting Faculty in New York at the ECE Department of NYU Tandon, he joined the Faculty in Abu Dhabi in 2011.
 His primary field of research is the reliability and security of integrated circuits, mostly focusing on CAD tool development.
-He has more than 160 conference and journal papers in addition to around 20 issued and pending patents.
-His research has been funded by US National Science Foundation, US Army Research Office (Department of Defense), Semiconductor Research Corporation, GlobalFoundries and Advanced Technology Investment Company.
+He has more than 170 conference and journal papers in addition to around 20 issued and pending patents.
+His research has been funded by US National Science Foundation, US Army Research Office (Department of Defense), DARPA (Department of Defense), Intel, Semiconductor Research Corporation, GlobalFoundries and Advanced Technology Investment Company.

 He is currently serving as:

 - General Chair for ACM ASIACCS 2017